habitat-sh/habitat/UX_PRINCIPLES.md

 - Provide guidepost commands that help people get started quickly and avoid common pitfalls
  - For example, use a ‘getting started’ command to streamline rote one-time setup and decrease the time it takes for a user to get to the ‘good stuff’ (i.e. shorten the time to delight)
 - If you find something unnecessarily (or annoyingly) complex as you use the product yourself, then it’s probably generating the same negative response for others.
 Consider how to simplify the flow and remove the potholes.
+- Familiarity, simplicity and readability make it memorable.
+Docs are useful, but we don’t want people having to continually refer back to them.
 ### Explain Yourself
 - Comment your code, be transparent, and use these as notes when building your help docs.
 If you have a public repo, then you can direct users there later to better understand the system and contribute (in addition to docs).